MicrochipTech/MRF-MiWi/README.md

 - To test this application, open a terminal for both the nodes.
 On entering text in the terminal, the data is transmitted from one Node to another node.

-- A PC UART COM port terminal need to be connected to each of the 2 nodes.
+- A PC UART COM port terminal (19200 8 N 1) need to be connected to each of the 2 nodes.

 ### Simple Example P2P<a name="step5b"></a>